The Bankrate promise

 Here is a breakdown of the key differences between subsidized and unsubsidized student loans, as well as additional information to help you decide what type of student loan is best for you.

 Subsidized vs. unsubsidized loans

 Both Direct Subsidized and Direct Unsubsidized Loans are part of the federal Direct Loan Program.
 When you submit the Free Application for Federal Student Aid (FAFSA), your school sends you a financial aid award letter that explains what you qualify for and how much you can borrow.

 Here’s how subsidized and unsubsidized student loans work:

-|Who pays interest costs?||The borrower pays all interest costs||The U.S. Department of Education pays interest while the student is enrolled in school, during the six-month post-graduation grace period and during deferment.
-The borrower pays the interest during regular repayment periods.|
+|Who pays interest costs?||The borrower||The U.S. Department of Education while the student is enrolled, during grace periods and during deferment.
+The borrower during repayment and forbearances.|

-|What’s the lifetime maximum limit?||Dependent undergraduate students: $31,000
+|What’s the aggregate maximum limit?||Dependent undergraduate students: $31,000

 Independent undergraduate students: $57,500

 Graduate students: $138,500